Compact sub-10 ps Resolution Radio Frequency Photomultiplier Tube: Introduction

 In conventional vacuum photomultiplier based systems, the ultimate timing resolution is limited by several factors, including the intrinsic photoelectron emission process at the photocathode, the transit-time spread during electron multiplication, and bandwidth of the readout electronics.
 Radio-frequency (RF) time-to-space conversion techniques provide an alternative approach to high-precision timing.
 In such systems, the arrival time of electrons is encoded into a spatial coordinate using a high-frequency electromagnetic field.
 Streak cameras based on RF deflection routinely achieve picosecond and sub-picosecond temporal resolution.
 However, their application to single-photon counting is limited due to complex optical readout and restricted count-rate capability.

 The Radio-Frequency Photo Multiplier Tube (RFPMT) concept combines the sensitivity of photocathode based photon detection with RF-based ultra fast time encoding.
 In this approach, photoelectrons are accelerated to keV energies, focused by means of an electrostatic lens and passed through an RF deflector, which converts their temporal distribution into a position distribution on a circular scan.
-A position-sensitive detector, typically based on microchannel plates coupled to a delay-line anode, provides fast electronic readout with minimal dead time.
+A position-sensitive detector, typically based on microchannel plates coupled to a position-sensitive anode, provides fast electronic readout with minimal dead time.
 This architecture enables picosecond level precision while remaining compatible with single-photon counting at high repetition rates~\cite{rftimer_jinst,rftimer_nim}.

 In this work, we investigate the fundamental limitations imposed by the photoelectron emission process in a multialkali photocathode operating at different photon wavelengths.
 Detailed electron-optical simulations were performed with SIMION~\cite{simion} using photo-emission parameters derived from the experimental results.
-The simulations demonstrate the feasibility of a compact RFPMT configuration, without an electrostatic lens, capable of achieving temporal resolution better than 15~ps, particularly for long wavelength photons in the red and near-infrared regions, where resolution below 10~ps is achievable.
-The proposed detector architecture is well suited for TCSPC-based optical medical devices, where compactness, high timing precision, and low dead time are essential.
+The simulations demonstrate the feasibility of a compact RFPMT configuration, without any electrostatic focusing, capable of achieving temporal resolution better than 15~ps, particularly for long wavelength photons in the red and near-infrared regions, where resolution below 10~ps is achievable.
+The proposed detector architecture is well suited for Time Correleated Single Photon Counting (TCSPC)-based optical medical devices, where compactness, high timing precision, and low dead time are essential.